skills/migrate-ado-repository/.github/steps/2-step.md

 > [!IMPORTANT]
 > You must be an **owner** of a GitHub organization to perform migrations.
 If you don't have your own organization, you can [create a personal organization for free](https://docs.github.com/en/organizations/collaborating-with-groups-in-organizations/creating-a-new-organization-from-scratch).

-1. First, unset the existing token and authenticate with GitHub CLI using the required scopes for migration and extension installation:
+1. First, unset the existing token and authenticate with GitHub CLI using the required scopes for migration and extension installation.

+   Run this command in your codespace terminal:

    ```bash
    unset GITHUB_TOKEN